-The COVID-19 pandemic has made clear the need to redesign school to ensure that meaningful learning can continue even if our brick and mortar school buildings close.
+This school year made clear the need to redesign our existing systems to ensure that meaningful learning can continue even when our brick and mortar school buildings close.
 Most schools and districts had only days to prepare to close school buildings and move learning to students’ homes.
-Remote learning has largely been designed as an emergency measure; a way to support some amount of learning in a situation that was unthinkable at the start of the school year.
-As we look to the future, educators are thinking about learning continuity.
-How do we design our schools to ensure that meaningful learning can happen anywhere?
+Fast forward 12 months and remote learning has had time to grow from an emergency measure to a format of learning that invites growth and innovation in new ways.
+So how can you ensure that meaningful learning can happen anywhere?

-There is also an opportunity for learning continuity to change how we approach schooling.
+There is an opportunity here to change how we approach schooling forever.
 Before the COVID-19 pandemic, we approached learning as something that happened almost exclusively in a school.
 Homework often just reinforced the “real learning” that had already happened in the classroom.
-If there was a natural disaster, a snow storm or hurricane, and school was canceled - learning simply paused.
+If there was a natural disaster, a snowstorm, or a hurricane and school was canceled – learning simply paused.
 There was no expectation that learning could or would happen if students weren’t in school.